GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Provide a field/checkbox for withdrawn applications
 * [ ] Test MPaSIS for production fitness
 * [ ] Add Honor Graduate to eligibilities

+I have added a FrameEx class as another ContainerEx-derived class.
+Afterwards, I began work on the TableEx class, which proved to be taking a significant time of my work time, especially as it has a lot more structures than other ContainerEx classes.
+I might need to continue this tomorrow, instead.

 ## 5/30/2023
 TO DO: